 SCHK is committed to providing child-focused emergency relief and humanitarian responses in the face of natural and man-made disasters, as well as conflict situations.
-We also help communities facing recurrent hazards and calamities, particularly those that are highly vulnerable to various hazards due to geographical location, socio-economic conditions and/or war, with disaster risk reduction measures integrated into development programmes to build community resilience.
+We also help communities facing recurrent hazards and calamities, particularly those that are highly vulnerable due to geographical location, socio-economic conditions and/or conflict, with disaster risk reduction measures integrated into development programmes to build community resilience.